 Style.
 The amendments make a number of stylistic changes that are not intended to change the meaning of the Act.
 For example, the amended Act consistently uses the word "voidable" to denote a transfer or obligation for which the Act provides a remedy.
 As originally written the Act sometimes inconsistently used the word "fraudulent."
 No change in meaning is intended.
-See § 14, Comment (4).
+See § 15, Comment 4.
 Likewise, the retitling of the Act is not intended to change its meaning.
-See § 14, Comment (1).
+See § 15, Comment 1.

 Official Comments.
-Comments were added explaining the provisions added or revised by the amendments, and the original comments and Prefatory Note were supplemented and otherwise refreshed.
+Comments were added explaining provisions added or revised by the amendments, and the original comments were supplemented and otherwise refreshed.

-1 UNIFORM FRAUDULENT TRANSFERVOIDABLE TRANSACTIONS ACT 2 SECTION 1.
+SECTION 1.
 DEFINITIONS.
-As used in this [Act]: 3 (1) "Affiliate" means: 4 (i) a person that directly or indirectly owns, controls, or holds with power to vote, 5 20 percent or more of the outstanding voting securities of the debtor, other than a person that 6 holds the securities, 7 (A) as a fiduciary or agent without sole discretionary power to vote the 8 securities; or 9 (B) solely to secure a debt, if the person has not in fact exercised the 10 power to vote; 11 (ii) a corporation 20 percent or more of whose outstanding voting securities are 12 directly or indirectly owned, controlled, or held with power to vote, by the debtor or a person that 13 directly or indirectly owns, controls, or holds, with power to vote, 20 percent or more of the 14 outstanding voting securities of the debtor, other than a person that holds the securities, 15 (A) as a fiduciary or agent without sole discretionary power to vote the 16 securities; or 17 (B) solely to secure a debt, if the person has not in fact exercised the 18 power to vote; 19 (iii) a person whose business is operated by the debtor under a lease or other 20 agreement, or a person substantially all of whose assets are controlled by the debtor; or 21 (iv) a person that operates the debtor's business under a lease or other agreement 22 or controls substantially all of the debtor's assets.
-23 (2) "Asset" means property of a debtor, but the term does not include:
+As used in this [Act]:

+- (1) "Affiliate" means: - (i) a person that directly or indirectly owns, controls, or holds with power to vote,20 percent or more of the outstanding voting securities of the debtor, other than a person thatholds the securities: - (A) as a fiduciary or agent without sole discretionary power to vote the securities: or - (B) solely to secure a debt, if the person has not in fact exercised the power to vote; - (ii) a corporation 20 percent or more of whose outstanding voting securities are directly or indirectly owned, controlled, or held with power to vote, by the debtor or a person that directly or indirectly owns, controls, or holds, with power to vote, 20 percent or more of the outstanding voting securities of the debtor, other than a person that holds the securities: - (A) as a fiduciary or agent without sole discretionary power to vote the securities; or - (B) solely to secure a debt, if the person has not in fact exercised the power to vote; - (iii) a person whose business is operated by the debtor under a lease or other agreement, or a person substantially all of whose assets are controlled by the debtor; or - (iv) a person that operates the debtor's business under a lease or other agreement or controls substantially all of the debtor's assets. - (2) "Asset" means property of a debtor, but the term does not include:

-1 (1) property to the extent it is encumbered by a valid lien; 2 (ii) property to the extent it is generally exempt under nonbankruptcy law; or 3 (iii) an interest in property held in tenancy by the entireties to the extent it is no 4 subject to process by a creditor holding a claim against only one tenant.
-5 (3) "Claim" means a right to payment, whether or not the right is reduced to judgment 6 liquidated, unliquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, 7 equitable, secured, or unsecured.
-8 (4) "Creditor" means a person that has a claim.
-9 (5) "Debt" means liability on a claim.
-10 (6) "Debtor" means a person that is liable on a claim.
-11 (7) "Electronic" means relating to technology having electrical, digital, magnetic, 12 wireless, optical, electromagnetic, or similar capabilities.
-13 (8) "Insider" includes: 14 (i) if the debtor is an individual, 15 (A) a relative of the debtor or of a general partner of the debtor; 16 (B) a partnership in which the debtor is a general partner; 17 (C) a general partner in a partnership described in clause (B); or 18 (D) a corporation of which the debtor is a director, officer, or person in 19 control; 20 (ii) if the debtor is a corporation, 21 (A) a director of the debtor; 22 (B) an officer of the debtor; 23 (C) a person in control of the debtor;
+- (i) property to the extent it is encumbered by a valid lien; - (ii) property to the extent it is generally exempt under nonbankruptcy law; or - (iii) an interest in property held in tenancy by the entireties to the extent it is not subject to process by a creditor holding a claim against only one tenant. - (3) "Claim", except as used in "claim for relief", means a right to payment, whether or not the right is reduced to judgment, liquidated, unliquidated, fixed, contingent, matured, unmatured, disputed, undisputed, legal, equitable, secured, or unsecured. - (4) "Creditor" means a person that has a claim. - (5) "Debt" means liability on a claim. - (6) "Debtor" means a person that is liable on a claim. - (7) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities. - (8) "Insider" includes: - (i) if the debtor is an individual: - (A) a relative of the debtor or of a general partner of the debtor; - (B) a partnership in which the debtor is a general partner; - (C) a general partner in a partnership described in clause (B); or - (D) a corporation of which the debtor is a director, officer, or person in control;

+- (ii) if the debtor is a corporation:

+- (A) a director of the debtor;

+- (B) an officer of the debtor;

+- (C) a person in control of the debtor;